SEO 12 min read

 - Mobile-First Indexing and Responsive Design.

 The title is one of the most significant on-page SEO factors.
-It should include the primary keyword.
-Your title tags are one of the things that web crawlers crawl through in your site to determine the intent of your page and be able to partner it with a search query.
+Your title tags are one of the things that web crawlers check through in your site to determine the intent of your page vis-a-vis search query.

 Make your titles unique and eye-catching.
-It should also be descriptive and concise (about 60 characters long), and it should help your users get a clear idea of what your page is all about.
+It should also be descriptive and concise (about 600 pixel-width), and should encapsulate what your page is all about.
+Take note, title tags should include the primary keyword you’ve set for the page.

-Do not forget to wrap your title in an H1 title tag — a piece of HTML code that tells search engines that the copy you wrap in it is the page’s title copy and an important element in your content.
+Do not forget to wrap your title in an H1 title tag — a piece of HTML code that tells search engines that the copy you wrapped is the page’s title copy and an important element in your content.

 2. Use descriptive and SEO-friendly URLs